howerj/libforth/libforth.md

 Searching of the dictionary starts from the *Previous Word Register* and ends at a special 'fake' word.

+Defining words adds them to the dictionary, we can defined words with the ':' words like this:

+        : two-times 2 * ;

+Which defined the word "two-times", a word that takes a value from the stack, multiplies it by two and pushes the results back onto the stack.

+The word ':' does several things, it is an immediate word that reads in the next space delimited word from the input stream and creates a header for that word.
+It also switches the interpreter into compile mode, compiling words will be compiled into that word definition instead of being executed, immediate words are executed as normal. ';' is also an immediate word, it compiles a special word exit into the dictionary which returns from a word call and switches the interpreter back into command mode.
+This type of behavior is very typical of [FORTH][] implementations.

 ## Memory Map and Special Registers